urbit/urbit.org-reloaded/content/ecosystem/spotlight/2023-february.md

 ![](https:///media.urbit.org/site/ecosystem/applications/app-suite.png)

 Realm is currently in private alpha.
 Visit [holium.com](https://holium.com) to sign up for the invitation waitlist.
-In the meantime, you can also enjoy an [entertaining podcast](/podcasts/2023-01-24_reject-triviality) in which Holium founder talks about his vision for Realm, amongst many other interesting topics.
+In the meantime, you can also enjoy an [entertaining podcast](/podcasts/2023-01-24_reject-triviality) in which Holium founder `~lomder-librun` talks about his vision for Realm, amongst many other interesting topics.

 """